 Since these creatures are microscopic, seeing them with your eyes is hard.

 The closest you’ll get to seeing springtails is when they jump.
 It’s a quick-flying blur.

 If you suspect you have a springtail infestation, the good news is they don’t kill plants.

 In gardens, springtails have major benefits for the plants.

 These pests are just annoying pests to deal with.

 They fling themselves around your plant and grow as a group.

 You shouldn’t have to deal with springtails if you don’t want them in your plant’s soil or pot.

-However, in moderate numbers, they can be beneficial and many terrarium owners are using them to keep the soil and terrarium plants happy.
+However, in moderate numbers, they can be beneficial, and many terrarium owners use them to keep the soil and terrarium plants happy.

 This way people are creating bioactive vivariums.